frederic-perez/AmE-dictionary/data/idioms.md

 __carp about (someone or something)__ To complain about someone or something, especially in a way that others find annoying. _If you hate your job so much, quit carping about it and look for a new one!_
 __carp at (one)__ To complain to one about someone or something, especially in a way that one finds annoying. _If you hate your job so much, quit carping at me about it and look for a new one!_
 __carrot and stick__ :two: (carrots and sticks) Reward and punishment.
+__carry (someone) off their feet__ To completely overwhelm someone with enthusiasm, ardor, or passion. _The strength of the senator’s oration carried the entire crowd off their feet._
+__carry a torch for__
 __carry the ball__ To be in charge.
 __carry the day__ To win, to be successful.
 __case the joint__ :three::hammer: (casing the joint)